jmasec/mastery_app/README.md

 - allow user to add goals towards mastery
 - allow user to set rewards for milestones
 - allow user to set milestone intervals

+## Issues
+- Not saving progress bar value
+- Not saving changed username